 Please know that Yulara and the area are lovely, modern, very safe , friendly and comfortable.
-Many people imagine it to be a typical dusty old outback motel, tht couldn’t be further than the truth.
+Many people imagine it to be a typical dusty old outback motel, which couldn’t be further than the truth.
 The facilities are 4 and 5 star and there are lots of fabulous facilities and sealed roads to and from Uluru , the airport and the resort itself.

 Yulara is the township on the edge of the Uluru/ Kata Tjuta National Park which includes the Ayers Rock Resort.
 It has a supermarket, school, medical centre, post office, fuel station, bank, newsagent, gift shops, tour and information bureau, restaurants, hotel bars, pools, a pizza and pasta restaurant, bakery, coffee shop, hairdresser, spa.

 There are several high quality accommodation choices which are all part of the same resort.
 A camping ground, a motel, apartments, and 3 hotels all of which I can recommend.
 You will be staying at the Desert Gardens Hotel as part of your ticket unless you booked a special ticket and decided on your own accommodation.
 (Contact me if you are planning this as I need to know )